What is Perimenopause?

 What Causes Spotting During Perimenopause?

 The most normal cause of spotting before menopause is changing hormone levels.
 Although estrogen levels remain relatively stable, progesterone begins to dip during Perimenopause.
+This can lead to a number or changes, including perimenopause spotting, missed periods, etc.

 Finally, abnormalities with your endometrial lining, as well as polyps can cause irregular bleeding.
+This can look like spotting between periods, but it isn’t really related to your cycle at all.

 When to See my Doctor about Perimenopausal Spotting?